vivekkdagar/DebEase/README.md

 # DebEase
-A post install script for Debian with a web frontend for easy navigation.

-# DebEase

 DebEase is a full-stack Django web application designed to simplify system configuration tasks on Debian-based systems.
 The application provides a user-friendly interface for performing various tasks such as installing packages, configuring login managers, installing drivers, and more.